diazdc/diazdc-pfb2019/Pandas.md

 **Python Data Analysis Library**

 A powerful tool for manipulating data arranged in formats like matricies and data frames.
-Pandas aims to provide the same type of functionality as **R**
+Pandas aims to provide the same type of functionality and analysis as **R**.

-If you are familiar with **R**,